HL7NZ/nzf/input/pagecontent/faq.md

 **We don't want to rely on an external API, can we cache the data?**
 > We certainly understand that every use case is different and local caching maybe a requirement.
 There is no reason why this can't be done and your cache updated whenever you need to.

+**We like the idea of using the FHIR API but it doesn't have all the data we need.
+What can we do?**
+> Please get in touch with us, we'd love to hear what we need to add and discuss how best we can go about that.